hoidn/BMAD-METHOD/architecture.md

         // postconditions:
         // - Returns a ProcessedOutput struct populated according to the specified mode.
         // behavior:
-        // - 'text': Stores stdout, applying truncation logic.
-        // - 'lines': Splits stdout into a list of strings, applying truncation logic.
-        // - 'json': Parses stdout as a JSON object.
+        // - 'text': Store up to 8 KiB of stdout in state.
+If total stdout > 1 MiB, spill full stdout to RUN_ROOT/logs and set truncated=true and stdout_log.
+        // - 'lines': Split into lines, store first 10,000 entries; if more, set truncated=true.
+        // - 'json': Buffer up to 1 MiB; parse as JSON.
+If buffer exceeds limit or parsing fails:
+        //     * if allow_parse_error=false: raise JsonParseError (caller maps to exit code 2).
+        //     * if allow_parse_error=true: set parse_error=true, json omitted, and spill raw stdout to RUN_ROOT/logs.
+        // Note: when mode is 'lines' or 'json', callers must omit 'output' from StepResult to avoid duplication.
-        // @raises_error(condition="JsonParseError", description="Raised if mode is 'json', stdout is not valid JSON, and allow_parse_error is false.")
+        // @raises_error(condition="JsonParseError", description="Raised if mode is 'json' and parsing fails with allow_parse_error=false.")
-        // @raises_error(condition="OutputTooLargeError", description="Raised if stdout exceeds parsing limits for a given mode.")
         ProcessedOutput process(string stdout, string mode, boolean allow_parse_error);
     }
 }